 Who should make an appointment to register at the International Welcome Centre?

-► Grade 1to Grade 12 students born in Canada who DO NOT speak English as their home language.
+► Grade 1to Grade 12 students born in Canada who DO NOT speak English as their primary language at home.

 ► Kindergarten to Grade 12 students born outside Canada, regardless of language spoken at home.

 ► whose parent is neither Canadian nor a Permanent Resident.
 This applies even if the child was born in Canada